 Necklaces will likely be taken out of boxes, so they should have identifying tags on their chains.

 Ornaments are often small or delicate- try to attach their tags to the other end of their hanging ribbon so that the ornament is still the most visible.
 Consider the size and style of your tagging on items like this.
+(Bold colors might distract from your item, as would tags that are too large.)

 - Scented items can be OVERWHELMING when they are here in quantity.
 Consider using packaging that can be opened or closed closed, or give me a sample of each item with the rest in giftable packaging.